Battle of Farsetmore: Battle

 O'Neill crossed into Tir Connell (O'Donnell territory) the traditional way by crossing the River Swilly at an Fearsaid mhór (known as Porterfields to-day); this is about 3 km East of the modern town of Letterkenny.
-O'Donnell had advance warning of this impending incursion so had prepared for the forthcoming attack by dispatching messengers to all his people.
-Both sides were not equal in size O'Neills army is estimated at 2,000 men and were composed of Cavalry (Nobility), Gallowglass, Kearn and a small body of English soldiers who had deserted to him to provide modern weapon skills to his host.
-O'Donnells initial forces was only about 40-foot and 80 horse (his personal guard).
+O'Donnell had advance warning of this impending incursion, so had prepared for the forthcoming attack by dispatching messengers to all his people.
+Both sides were not equal in size.
+O'Neill's army is estimated at 2,000 men and was composed of Cavalry (Nobility), Gallowglass, Kern, and a small body of English soldiers who had deserted to him to provide modern weapon skills to his host.
+O'Donnell's initial forces were only about 40-foot and 80 horse (his personal guard).

-O'Donnell's horsemen harassed O'Neill's men immediately after his fording of the river, leaving O'Donnell a short breathing space to locate his small force in a more defensible position, at Magherennan (near the entrance to the Letterkenny Rugby club to-day).
-When their lord was in position the O'Donnell cavalry withdrew and there O'Donnell awaited his reinforcements.
+O'Donnell's horsemen harassed O'Neill's men immediately after his fording of the river, leaving O'Donnell a short breathing space to locate his small force in a more defensible position, at Magherennan (near the entrance to the Letterkenny Rugby Club today).
+When their lord was in position, the O'Donnell cavalry withdrew, and there O'Donnell awaited his reinforcements.
 While his opponent waited, O'Neill set up his camp in Cluain Aire beside the River to cover the ford.
-When finally O'Donnells troops did arrive they numbered 400 Gallowglass from all the MacSweeney septs.
-With this virtual parity in the (usually) decisive heavy infantry the O'Donnell host proceeded to advance on O'Neill's camp.
-Shane when first perceiving their attack said:
+When finally O'Donnell's troops did arrive, they numbered 400 Gallowglass from all the MacSweeney septs.
+With this virtual parity in the (usually) decisive heavy infantry, the O'Donnell host proceeded to advance on O'Neill's camp.
+Shane, when first perceiving their attack, said: